 “I remember watching Mother plant sixty-five trees behind the house, a cherished memory.”
 It was with these vivid images in her thoughts as she roamed the paths and gardens.
 And a keen desire to protect and preserve the hundred species of ancient towering and gnarled trees, rare and endangered plants, and enchanting serenity of one of Evansville’s grandest and few remaining family estates, that inspired Phyllis Igleheart to establish the Igleheart Foundation as a loving tribute to her parents, Edgar and Aline (Elles) Igleheart.

-Phyllis was a direct descendant of one of Evansville’s founding families.
+Phyllis, a graduate of the Baldwin School for Girls in Bryn Mawr and the University of Southern California and an Interior Designer with a degree from the New York School of Interior Design, was a direct descendant of one of Evansville’s well known founding families (see family tree at the bottom of this page).
 In 1894, her grandfather, Addison Igleheart, invented Swans Down Cake Flour at the Igleheart Brothers Mill, a highly successful family business established in 1856.
 (You can still purchase Swans Down Cake Flour today!).
-In 1922, her father, Edgar, who was then President of the family owned and operated Iglheart Brothers Milling company and his new bride, Aline Elles, visited Paris and were enthralled by the architecture of the French Chateaus .
+In 1922, her father, Edgar, who was then President of the family owned and operated Igleheart Brothers Milling Company and his new bride, Aline Elles, visited Paris and were enthralled by the architecture of the French Chateaus .
 When they returned to Evansville, they purchased 25 acres from the Lant family on a dusty gravel road, five miles east of downtown Evansville, at the corner of Lincoln Avenue as it veers left from Newburgh Road.

 The former Lant farmhouse was cut in half and moved into the Valley.
-They hired Edward J. Thole to design their stunning chateau inspired home based on photographs from their travels .
+They hired Edward J. Thole, who had previously designed St. Benedict’s Church, the façade for the Coliseum, and Reitz Memorial High School, to create their stunning chateau inspired home based on photographs from their travels .
 The family became very involved with horsemanship and racing horses as the exquisite mansion arose from the hill on Lincoln Avenue.
 A beautiful seven stall racing horse stable was designed to accommodate their love for horses.
 Both the stunning home and the elaborate stable were finished in 1932.

 It was here in this enchanting world of family horsemanship rides, pink tennis courts, swimming pools, bridal paths, overflowing flower gardens, beckoning walking paths, galas and parties, and family and neighborhood gatherings, that Phyllis returned to in 1986 with her ailing husband, Robert Kerdasha.
 Although she had traveled extensively, lived abroad in both Paris and Rome, and resided one block from the elegant Ritz Hotel in New York City for 26 years, her heart still belonged to the 25 acres on the hill and the majestic French Chateau lovingly created by her parents.
 Evansville was still her home.